 Referrers in Nottingham City should contact Children & Families Direct (Nottingham City Council website) in the first instance.

 Some people may prefer not to give their name to LA children's social care, or they may disclose their identity but not wish for it to be revealed to the parent/s of the child concerned.
-Wherever possible, practitioners should respect the referrer's request for anonymity.
-However practitioners should not give referrers any guarantees of confidentiality, as there are certain limited circumstances in which the identity of a referrer may have to be given (e.g. the court arena).
+Wherever possible, practitioners should respect a referrer's request for anonymity.
+However absolute anonymity cannot be guaranteed, as there are certain limited circumstances in which the identity of a referrer may have to be given (e.g. the court arena).
 Consideration for the referrer's safety may be an issue in some cases.

 14. Adult Services Responsibilities in Relation to Children